Ed Emery (writer)

 Ed Emery (born 1946) is an ethnomusicologist, writer, translator and political activist.
 In the 1970s, he was involved in political activist group Big Flame, and was one of the early organisers of the UK-based Ford Workers' Group.
 In 1976, he founded radical publisher Red Notes.
 He has translated key works by Italian playwright Dario Fo and political theorist Antonio Negri.
 As a writer, he has regularly contributed to Le Monde diplomatique and co-authored two plays with Richard Fredman, Les Juifs de Salonique and The Night Before Larry Was Stretched.
 In 2015, for services rendered in the left political movement, he was elected Honorary Member for life of the SOAS Student Union.

 Translations

 As a result of his political activism, Emery has been influential in producing English translations of key works from the Italian Operaismo movement, including by Antonio Negri, Mario Tronti, Sergio Bologna and Romano Alquati and as well as Italian Communist Antonio Gramsci.
-He edited and translated "Italy 1977-8: Living with and Earthquake", a key text on Italian politics and the Operaismo movement.
-He has continued to translate recent work by Negri for Polity press.
+He edited and translated "Italy 1977-8: Living with an Earthquake", a key text on Italian politics and the Operaismo movement.
+He continued translating Negri’s later works for Polity press as well as his biography.

 Emery also established an archive of materials relating to the Italian Left in the 1970s, which is now kept at the British Library of Political and Economic Science at the London School of Economics.